Home

 Whenever the urge strikes you!
 The Popes’ Palace is open every day of the year.
 Yep, even holidays!

 It opens everyday at 9:00 am from March through October.
 Closing times vary.
-From March 1 through March 14, the palace is open until 6:30 pm.
-From March 15 through June 30, and September 16 through November 1, the palace is open until 7:00 pm.
+In March, the palace is open until 6:30 pm.
+From April 1 through June 30, and September 1 through November 1, the palace is open until 7:00 pm.

-The palace is open until 8:00 pm for the entire month of July, and from September 1 through September 15.
-During the entire month of August the palace is open until 9:00 pm.
+The palace is open until 8:00 pm for the entire month of July, and during the entire month of August the palace is open until 9:00 pm.

 The last tickets are sold one hour before closing time.